h0tp-ftw/anki-addon-vscode-setup/README.md

 - open the `launch.json` file and edit it to change the Anki directory and to link to the anki binary in venv/bin.
 Make sure to have the FULL directory, not relative paths.
 You can also link Anki directory to your native install - to get the same experience, files and addons as native.

 ## Debugging addon code using virtual Python environment
+- in VS Code, open the folder where you cloned the repo to.

-- open the `__init.py__` file for the addon.
-Note - this is the file we have to use to start our debugging!
+- within that VS Code window, navigate to the `__init.py__` file for the addon.
+Note - this is the file we have to open to start our debugging!

 - use the `Python: Select interpreter` VSCode action to set the python interpreter to the one in the just created virtual environemnt (to your venv/bin/python binary)